The Virtual Universe

 Kilometre marker at the A1 at km 78.1.
 Public Domain.

 Producer Alan Tyler, who made a documentary about the curse of The Omen, noticed odd things while working on it.
-The strangest thing was that he had two different camera crews filming in separate locations, but all the footage showed the same fault.
-It did not seem satanic to him, but it made him wonder.
-It is at least remarkable that kilometre marker 66.6 is near a road sign stating the direction to Ommen on the same road where the car crash occurred, so I came to investigate the curse, most notably because of what happened next.
+The strangest thing was that he had two camera crews filming at separate locations, yet all the footage showed the same fault.
+It did not seem satanic to him, but it made him wonder.1 It is at least remarkable that kilometre marker 66.6 is near a road sign stating the direction to Ommen on the same road where the car crash occurred, so I came to investigate the curse, most notably because of what happened next.

-When I compiled my findings after receiving the email from the journalist, a few curious events occurred.
+While compiling my findings after receiving the journalist’s email, a few curious events transpired.
 After reading the email, I took a glance at my stock portfolio.
 Apart from a few mutual funds, I owned stocks in three corporations.
 One of them was Heymans, a constructor.
 It came with a quote of € 13.13.
-Another position was Macintosh, a retail company.
+Another stock position was Macintosh, a retail company.
 I owned 500 of these, and the price was € 2.626.
 Hence, the total value was € 1,313.
 It was peculiar because the car crash happened on Friday the thirteenth.
 Meanwhile, Macintosh is bankrupt.
 Heymans’ stock dropped 60% after the company ran into trouble.

 That seems a bit of a curse already, and it suggests poor stock-picking skills on my part.
 But there was more to come.
-That evening, I had an appointment with a contractor who came to make a tender for renovating my bathroom.
+That evening, I had an appointment with a contractor who came to submit a tender to renovate my bathroom.
 He came from Almelo while I lived in Sneek.
 He cancelled because his van had broken down earlier that day.
-He could take two routes from Almelo to Sneek: via Nijverdal, crossing Route N348 near kilometre marker 66.6, or the alternative route via Ommen.
+He could take two routes from Almelo to Sneek: via Nijverdal, crossing the N348 near kilometre marker 66.6, or via Ommen.
+No wonder that the van broke down.

-My Google search for ‘Ommen 666’ was linked to the Hondentrainingsneek.nl website.
-At first glance, it appeared to be a site for dog training in Sneek, but it seemed a bit fishy.
+My Google search for ‘Ommen 666’ produced a link to the Hondentrainingsneek.nl website.
+At first glance, it appeared to be a dog-training site in Sneek, but it seemed a bit fishy.
 Somehow, ‘Ommen 666’ had been inserted into topic titles such as ‘Dog Training Terry Ommen 66.6km.’5 The texts on the website were incoherent, with a few references to Ommen 66.6.
-It is noteworthy that I currently live in Sneek and previously lived in Nijverdal, as my enquiry revealed that Richardson crashed into the car of a resident of Nijverdal.
+It is noteworthy that I currently live in Sneek and previously lived in Nijverdal, as my enquiry revealed that Richardson crashed into the car of a Nijverdal resident, which makes for an interesting set of connections.

-A final, and also highly peculiar, titbit is that my wife has a heart condition that caused her to visit the St. Antonius hospital in Sneek around the same time I began investigating the curse.
+A final, and also somewhat peculiar, titbit is that my wife has a heart condition that caused her to visit the St. Antonius hospital in Sneek around the same time my curse investigation occurred.
 Her doctor’s name was Oomen, which sounds like the word ‘omen.’
-She visited Dr. Oomen several times over a few years and underwent an operation in 2018 at the St. Antonius hospital in Nieuwegein.
+She visited Dr Oomen several times over a few years and underwent an operation in 2018 at the St. Antonius hospital in Nieuwegein.
 Nieuwegein translates to ‘New Joke.’
 There are two St. Antonius hospitals in the Netherlands: the one in Sneek and the group to which the hospital in Nieuwegein belongs.
-There is something odd about The Omen, or perhaps this universe, where strange incidents occur.
+And so, there is definitely something odd about The Omen, or perhaps this universe, where strange incidents happen.

 If you like this post, then you might also like: